flsouto/httextin/README.md

 ## HtTextin

 This stands for **HTML Text Input**.
-It's a library that catters for generating "one-line" text fields through a standard API which provides utilities for data formatting, processing and much more.
+It's a library that caters for generating "one-line" text fields through a standard API which provides utilities for data formatting, processing and much more.

 This is the first concrete implementation of the `HtWidget` class.
 You can [click here](https://github.com/flsouto/htwidget) and read more about it in order to better understand the whole philosophy.